Samsung’s latest flagship phablet has arrived but it’s not alone. This time around, Samsung are offering three versions of the Galaxy Note 10.

 In Australia, the Samsung Galaxy Note 10+ 5G features 12GB of RAM and 512GB of on-board storage.
 Like the Galaxy Note 10+, it also supports expandable storage via a MicroSD card slot.

-In Australia, the Samsung Galaxy Note 10 comes with a starting recommended retail price of $1499.
-Pricing for the Samsung Galaxy Note 10+ starts at $1699.
-The Samsung Galaxy Note 10+ 5G tops out the range at an RRP of $1999.
+In Australia, the Samsung Galaxy Note 10 launched at a recommended retail price of $1499, the Samsung Galaxy Note 10+ started at $1699 and the Samsung Galaxy Note 10+ 5G topped out the range at an RRP of $1999.